China's ZTE hopes Rockets can boost brand after cyber suspicion

-TAIPEI/SINGAPORE Oct 12 China's ZTE Corp , the world's fifth-biggest smartphone maker, hopes a deal to sponsor the NBA's Houston Rockets can boost its brand in the United States where lawmakers have suggested it could be a security threat.
+TAIPEI/SINGAPORE China's ZTE Corp (000063.SZ), the world's fifth-biggest smartphone maker, hopes a deal to sponsor the NBA's Houston Rockets can boost its brand in the United States where lawmakers have suggested it could be a security threat.

-A U.S. Congressional committee last year said it was concerned the company, which is also the world's fifth-ranked telecommunications equipment manufacturer, together with a Chinese rival company, Huawei Technologies Co Ltd, was a potential cyber security threat.
+A U.S. Congressional committee last year said it was concerned the company, which is also the world's fifth-ranked telecommunications equipment manufacturer, together with a Chinese rival company, Huawei Technologies Co Ltd HWT.UL, was a potential cyber security threat.

 Both ZTE and Huawei denied the committee's allegations.